 This is another area not to get lazy with.
 First, as we stated before, spend the money on a good size cage.
 However, the journey doesn’t end here.

-I can’t stress this enough.
 A big cage with only 4-5 platforms is not enough.
-The shelving is super easy to attach to the side bars of the cage, and you can even cut your own wood.
+The shelving is super easy to attach to the sidebars of the cage, and you can even cut your own wood.
 Simply place the shelves in random spots on different levels to give your chinchilla plenty of hopping and climbing fun.

-Create the Inner Chinchilla Cage Like A Rock-Climbing Venue
+Design The Inner Chinchilla Cage Like A Rock-Climbing Venue

 I frequently change my cage-setup just to keep my chinchilla active and never getting bored.
-I like to picture it like a rock-climbing wall.
-Always unique and with random jumps at different levels for her to climb.
+I like to picture it like a rock-climbing wall: always unique and with random jumps at different levels for her to climb.

 Let’s move onto tip #4, which discusses the must-haves to never forget inside of your chinchilla’s cage.